 - Any kind of diaper rash that won’t go away with standard creams or other remedies

-What if the diaper smells like onions?
+What if the baby poop smells like onions?

 This is a bit of a random one as far as smells go, but I’ve seen many people report this one over the years.
 There doesn’t appear to be any concerning medical reason that your baby’s pee or poop would smell like onions so it’s probably nothing to be too alarmed about.

 Once they arrive in the poop, they could still have enough odor left to make the whole thing smell like onions.
 It’s common to find all sorts of intact solid food in a baby’s stool while their stomach and colon make the transition away from breast milk.

 Burnt rubber or any kind of burning plastic smell is a strange odor to find in your baby’s diaper.
 Unlike the other issues, there doesn’t seem to be a definitive answer as to why this would happen.
 Several people have reported this smell off and on in baby forums, however, and there a few reported causes discovered.

 One of the causes ended up being an allergy to milk for many people.
-Even if your baby is breastfed, she can still have issues from the milk if mommy is drinking it before feedings.
-The best way to check for this is just to eliminate dairy from both of your diets (if breastfeeding) for several days to see if anything changes.
+Even if your baby is breastfed, they can still have issues from the milk if mommy is drinking it before feedings.
+The best way to check for this is to eliminate dairy from both of your diets for several days to see if anything changes.
 Along with milk, it could be the sign of another sensitivity or allergy so it might require a process of elimination to figure out.

 Another likely cause is a virus or other ‘stomach bug’ that causes general gastrointestinal upset.
 If this is the cause, a strange smell will only be one of the symptoms that you’ll see, not the only one.
 Along with the burnt rubber odor, check for mucus or blood in the stool or green or black stool.
 In addition, there will likely be other symptoms such as vomiting, diarrhea, fever, etc.